Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 - [CSS](https://en.wikipedia.org/wiki/CSS)
     - This project uses CSS to style the website aesthetics.
 - [RestDB](https://restdb.io/)
-    - This project uses RestDB.io database to store information for the account , tier and product system.
+    - This project uses RestDB.io database to store information for accounts, its respective tier and the product system.
 - [AdobeXD](https://adobexdplatform.com/)
     - This project uses AdobeXD for it's wireframe.

 ## WorkFlow
-   As this project is done by me and my partner, we have decided to incorporated the use of branches for our work.
-This will allow us to check what we have done before merging it to the main branch and also
+    As this project is done by multiple individuals, branches are incorporated to serve as compartmentalisation of work.
+Therefore as much as possible, no direct commits to main are allowed.
-   prevent errors in case of multiple merges.
+    This serves as a failsafe measure and filter to prevent and catch errors before merging into main, thus adding a layer of security to our work.
+It additional serves to track and maintain accountability for all code committed.

 ## Testing
-   DISCLAIMER: PAGES NEED TIME TO LOAD OR COMPLETE THEIR FUNCTIONS<br/>
+   DISCLAIMER: Pages require adequate time to load its functions or capabilities<br/>
-   IF YOU RECEIVE A CORS ERROR IN THE CONSOLE , IT MEANS THE DATABASE HAS REACHED ITS FETCH LIMIT AS WE ARE USING A FREE DATABASE<br/>
+   Note: If you recieve a cors error in the console log, this is due to the database reaching its fetch limit as there are restrictions for the free RestDB account <br/>
    TEST ACCOUNT email is test@gmail.com and password is 111 or testers can make their own.

     Navigation Testing